fotock/Developing-iOS-8-Apps-with-Swift/Lecture15.md

 ### How do we set a Modal segue up?

- - Just ctrl-drag from a button to another View Controller & pick segue type “Modal”
+ - Just ctrl-drag from a button to another View Controller & pick segue type "Modal"

    Inspect the segue to set the style of presentation